-Provisioning Server Failover - If one of the PVS servers becomes unavailable, another server within the site can handle the active target device connections with the vDisk.
+Provisioning Server Failover - If one of the PVS servers becomes unavailable, another server within the site can handle the active target device connections with the virtual disk.
 Load balancing is enabled so the load is automatically balanced between the target devices and the remaining servers.

 vDisks and Storage - Provisioning Servers are configured to access a shared storage location.
 Citrix Provisioning supports various shared storage configurations including Windows shared storage and SANs.

 It is best practice to install the SQL database on a separate server or cluster other than where the PVS Server is located to avoid poor distribution during load balancing.
-Please refer to the PVS system requirements for details on the SQL versions supported.
+Refer to the PVS system requirements for details on the SQL versions supported.

 Estimating the size of a database helps to determine the hardware configuration.
-This assists in achieving the performance, and storage allocation to store the data and indexes.
+This helps in achieving the performance, and storage allocation to store the data and indexes.

-Citrix introduced a new license type (PVS_CCLD_CCS) that provides a traditional PVS license entitlement to customers of the Virtual Apps and Desktops Service in Citrix Cloud.
-Citrix Provisioning license options for Citrix Cloud are controlled by the options associated with Citrix Provisioning license types, on-premises or Citrix Cloud.
-Using a license server with Citrix Provisioning, Citrix Cloud licenses will be consumed if the Cloud option is selected during initial setup.
+Citrix introduced a new license type (PVS_CCLD_CCS) that provides a traditional PVS license entitlement to customers of Citrix DaaS in Citrix Cloud.
+Citrix Provisioning license options for Citrix Cloud are controlled by the options associated with Citrix Provisioning license types, on-premises, or Citrix Cloud.
+Using a License Server with Citrix Provisioning, Citrix Cloud licenses are consumed if the Cloud option is selected during initial setup.
 Conversely, an on-premises license is consumed if on-premises is selected when setting up Citrix Provisioning.

 The on-premises trade-up feature does not apply to Citrix Cloud licenses.
 Each Citrix Provisioning target device checks out a single Citrix Cloud license regardless of the operating system type.

-When executing the PVS imaging wizard to create the vDisk, configure the Microsoft Key Management Service (KMS) or Multiple Activation Key (MAK) volume licensing option that enables the Citrix Provisioning Server to activate the operating system of each target device.
+When running the PVS imaging wizard to create the virtual disk, configure the Microsoft Key Management Service (KMS) or Multiple Activation Key (MAK) volume licensing option that enables the Citrix Provisioning Server to activate the operating system of each target device.

-A MAK corresponds to a certain number of purchased OS licenses.
+A MAK corresponds to some purchased OS licenses.
 The MAK is entered during the installation of the OS on each system, which activates the OS and decrements the count of purchased licenses centrally with Microsoft.
 Alternatively, a process of ‘proxy activation’ is done using the Volume Activation Management Toolkit (VAMT).
 This allows activation of systems that do not have network access to the internet.
-Citrix Provisioning leverages this proxy activation mechanism for Standard Image Mode vDisks that have MAK licensing mode selected when the vDisk is created.
+Citrix Provisioning uses this proxy activation mechanism for Standard Image Mode vDisks that have MAK licensing mode selected when the virtual disk is created.

 Before integrating Active Directory within the farm, verify that the following prerequisites are met:

-- The Master Target Device was added to the domain before building the vDisk
+- The Master Target Device was added to the domain before building the virtual disk

 - The Disable Machine Account Password Changes option was selected when the image optimization wizard was run during imaging